 Annual Electric Power Generating Stations Survey (EPGS)

-The purpose of this survey is to obtain information on the electricity generating capacity in Canada.
+The purpose of this survey is to obtain information on the supply of, and/or demand for, energy in Canada.

-The purpose of this survey is to obtain information on the electricity generating capacity in Canada.
+The purpose of this survey is to obtain information on the supply of, and/or demand for, energy in Canada.
 This information serves as an important indicator of Canadian economic performance, and is used by all levels of government in establishing informed policies in the energy area.
 The private sector also uses this information in the corporate decision-making process.

 The survey is administered as part of the Integrated Business Statistics Program (IBSP).
 The IBSP has been designed to integrate approximately 200 separate business surveys into a single master survey program.
 The IBSP aims at collecting industry and product detail at the provincial level while minimizing overlap between different survey questionnaires.
 The redesigned business survey questionnaires have a consistent look, structure and content.

 The integrated approach makes reporting easier for firms operating in different industries because they can provide similar information for each branch operation.
 This way they avoid having to respond to questionnaires that differ for each industry in terms of format, wording and even concepts.
 The combined results produce more coherent and accurate statistics on the economy.

 Reference period: Calendar year

 The universe consists of utilities and companies which have at least one plant with a total generating capacity of over 500 KW or one photovoltaic solar plant with a total generating capacity of over 100 KW, excluding auxiliary units.